Published and Accepted Papers

 coverage: CEPAL, UNDP, UNDP blog, ILO, En la Mira (TV), El Observador (newspaper), El Pais Uruguay (newspaper), Puntos de Vista (radio)

-In this article, I estimate how many workers have jobs that can be performed at home (WFH) and jobs with close physical contact to other people (CI) in Uruguay.
-To identify the jobs that are WFH and CI, I adopt the methodology of Dingel & Neiman (2020) and Mongey, Pilossoph & Weinberg (2020) used for US.
-My baseline estimates show that around 78% of the workers in the private sector can’t WFH and 22% have CI jobs.
+In this article, I estimate how many workers have jobs that can be performed at home (WFH) and jobs with close physical contact with other people (CI) in Uruguay.
+To identify the jobs that are WFH and CI, I adopt the methodology of Dingel & Neiman (2020) and Mongey, Pilossoph & Weinberg (2020) used for the U.S. My baseline estimates show that around 78% of the workers in the private sector can’t WFH and 22% have CI jobs.
 Next, I find large heterogeneity in WFH and CI propensities across the income distribution, geographical locations, age groups, education levels, and production sectors.
-In addition, I study the relation of WFH and CI measures with household access to social insurance, hand-to-mouth propensity, intrahousehold insurance and job-automation risk.
+In addition, I study the access to social insurance, hand-to-mouth propensity, and intra-household insurance for households exposed to the pandemic.
 Lastly, I show that my baseline estimates of WFH are consistent with ex-post survey estimations during the Covid-19 pandemic lockdown in Uruguay.

 Work in Progress